bionet/ted.python/README.rst

 References
 ----------
-The algorithms implemented in this toolbox are described in the papers listed in the attached BibTeX bibliography.
+The algorithms implemented in this toolkit are described in the papers listed in the attached BibTeX bibliography.
 Further research on time domain coding and processing may be obtained from the Bionet Group publication server [3]_.